DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/05/03- v0.472**
- * Fix rare chance when using global skip system take away more units then displayed (due to small time difference)
+ * Fixed the bug where excess units were deducted after activating the global skip (due to a small time difference)
  * Minor text bug fixes
- * Added more translation to config json
+ * Added more translation to `config.json`
  * Minor UI adjustment

 ### **2021/04/30- v0.472**